Indian Immigrants in the United States

 - Health Coverage

-The largest populations of Indian immigrants have settled in California (19 percent), New Jersey (11 percent), and Texas (9 percent).
-The top four counties with Indian immigrants in the 2009-13 period were Santa Clara County in California, Middlesex County in New Jersey, Cook County in Illinois, and Alameda County in California.
-Together, these four counties accounted for about 15 percent of the total Indian immigrant population in the United States.
+In 2011-15, more than half of immigrants from India resided in five states: California (20 percent), New Jersey (11 percent), Texas (9 percent), New York, and Illinois (7 percent each).
+The top four destination counties were Santa Clara County in California, Middlesex County in New Jersey, Cook County in Illinois, and Alameda County in California.
+Together, these four counties accounted for about 15 percent of the total Indian population in the United States.

 Click here for an interactive map that shows the geographic distribution of immigrants by state and county.
-Select India from the dropdown menu to see which states and counties have the most Indian immigrants.
+Select India or another country from the dropdown menu to see which states and counties have the most Indian immigrants.

-In the 2009-13 period, the U.S. cities with the largest number of Indian immigrants were the greater New York City, Chicago, and San Jose metropolitan areas.
-These three metropolitan areas accounted for about 27 percent of Indian immigrants in the United States.
+As of 2011-15, the metropolitan areas with the most Indian immigrants were the greater New York, Chicago, San Jose, and San Francisco areas.
+These four metro areas were home to one-third of Indians in the United States.

 Table 1.
-Top Concentrations by Metropolitan Area for the Foreign Born from India, 2009-13
+Top Concentrations by Metropolitan Area for Immigrants from India, 2011-15

-Click here for an interactive map that highlights the metropolitan areas with the highest concentrations of immigrants.
-Select India from the dropdown menu to see which metropolitan areas have the most Indian immigrants.
+Click here for an interactive map showing the concentration of immigrants by metropolitan area.
+Select India or another origin country from the dropdown menu to see which metro areas have the most immigrants.

-Indian immigrants were much more likely to be proficient in English and speak English at home than the overall foreign-born population.
-In 2013, only 26 percent of Indian immigrants (ages 5 and over) reported limited English proficiency, compared to 50 percent of the total foreign-born population.
-Approximately 10 percent of Indian immigrants spoke only English at home (versus 16 percent of all immigrants), while the rest spoke a variety of languages, including Hindi, Guajarati, Telugu, Panjabi, and Tamil (the top five languages spoken by this population).
+Though they come from diverse linguistic backgrounds, immigrants from India were more likely to be proficient in English than the overall foreign-born population.
+In 2015, just 26 percent of Indian immigrants (ages 5 and over) reported limited English proficiency, compared to 49 percent of the total foreign-born population.

 Note: Limited English proficiency refers to those who indicated on the ACS questionnaire that they spoke English less than “very well.”